lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ## Performance and Scale

-Performance rules sit together because they describe how Lily controls repeated operate, **CPU usage**, memory ownership, **cleanup**, scaling behavior, and Luau runtime limits without sacrificing correctness or readability.
+Performance rules sit together because they describe how Lily controls repeated work, **CPU usage**, memory ownership, **cleanup**, scaling behavior, and Luau runtime limits without sacrificing correctness or readability.

 ### 32. Performance

-After correctness, ownership, and **lifecycle** are established, Lily should consider the cost of repeating the same operate at scale.
+After correctness, ownership, and **lifecycle** are established, Lily should consider the cost of repeating the same work at scale.
 An operation that is insignificant during one-time setup can become expensive when it executes every frame, across large collections, or through many active systems at once.

-Performance operate should focus first on repeated operate rather than one-time setup operate.
+Performance work should focus first on repeated work rather than one-time setup work.

 ---